 This article lists the nine most-used HR analytics tools.
 Adopting HR analytics is a big step for many people and organizations.
 Indeed, I often get asked: “What are the best HR analytics tools to use?”

 This article will give you the answer to this question.
 Here’s a list of the nine best HR analytics tools to use.

-HR Analytics Tool #1 RStudio
+HR Analytics Tools

 You can download R here.

 In short: if you already have experience in Python, or want to get started quickly, use Python.
-If doing statistical analyses will be your job for the next 5 years, use R. For more information on the difference between Python and R, check this article.
+If doing statistical analyses will be your job for the next five years, use R. For more information on the difference between Python and R, check this article.

 You can download Python here.

 When we talk about HR analytics tools, we shouldn’t forget the basics.